-Management performed a going concern assessment We also assessed the disclosure in the consolidated financial considering the reduction in demand for air transportation, statements relating to this matter against the requirements regulatory conditions, expectations regarding timing of of IFRSs routes being restarted, passenger demand on those routes and expected margins.
+Management performed a going concern assessment considering the reduction in demand for air transportation, regulatory conditions, expectations regarding timing of routes being restarted, passenger demand on those routes and expected margins.

 In doing so, management have made estimates and judgements that are critical to the outcomes of these considerations with a particular focus on the Group's ability to continue as a going concern.